211iey/photo-haemoglobin/README.md

 The file `Usage notes.ipynb` contains basic steps describing raw image preprocessing, feature extraction, model tuning and evaluation on hold-out validation and test sets in Python 3.9.
 The `requirements.txt` file contains the necessary libraries used for data processing.

 All instructions for running are inside `Usage notes.ipynb`.

+The interactive notebook assumes that the data files are in the `data` directory.
+The metadata file has the path `data/metadata.csv`, the source images are stored in the path `data/photo/...`.